 If you are having trouble managing your heart failure, ask your doctor about counseling.
 Counselors can help you navigate challenges of living with a chronic condition.
 It also may be beneficial to join a support group so you can interact with others who have heart failure.
 They offer an environment of encouragement and support that will help you adjust and adhere to your treatment.

 If you have heart failure, there are some common warning signs that may signal your condition is worsening.
 Contact your doctor if you notice any of these symptoms:

-Remember, it is important to maintain contact with your health care team and go to any scheduled appointments.
+Remember, it is important to maintain contact with your healthcare team and go to all scheduled appointments.

 ACCF/AHA Guidelines for the Diagnosis and Management of Heart Failure in Adults.
 A Report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines.
 Circulation.
 2009;119(14):1977-2016.

-Heart failure exercise/activity guidelines: exercise.
+Heart failure: Exercise.
 Cleveland Clinic website.
-Available at: http://my.clevelandclinic.org/disorders/Heart_Failure/hic_Heart_Failure_Exercise-Activity_Guidelines.aspx.
-Accessed October 9, 2013.
+Available at: https://my.clevelandclinic.org/health/articles/heart-failure-exercise.
+Accessed September 15, 2017.

 4/16/2009 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T114099/Heart-failure-with-reduced-ejection-fraction: Nilsson BB, Westheim A, Risberg MA.
 Effects of group-based high-intensity aerobic interval training in patients with chronic heart failure.
 Am J Cardiol.
 2008;102(10):1361-1365.